jnrszg/vendor-performance-procurement-analysis/README.md

 Using SQL and Power BI, I analyzed vendor performance, procurement spending, sales trends, and inventory management to generate business insights and recommendations.

+## Objectives
+Through this project, I aim to:

+* Practice working with large datasets
+* Improve my SQL skills
+* Learn basic data modeling concepts
+* Create an interactive Power BI dashboard
+* Develop reporting and data storytelling skills
+* Gain experience working with data stored in a database

+## Questions I Want to Explore
+- Which vendors account for the highest procurement spending?
+- Which vendors generate the highest sales value?
+- Is procurement spending concentrated among a small number of vendors?
+- Which products account for the highest procurement spending?
+- Which products generate the highest sales revenue?
+- What are the procurement spending trends over time?
+- What are the sales trends over time?
+- How does procurement spending compare with sales revenue?
+- Which products have the highest inventory value?
+- Are there products with high inventory levels but low sales activity?
+- What insights can support procurement and inventory management decisions?

+## Tools
+* SQLite (DB Browser for SQLite)
+* DBeaver
+* Power BI
+* AI Productivity Tool (ChatGPT and Claude)

 ## Skills Demonstrated
 - SQL
 - Data Cleaning